vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 date: 2014-01-17 12:35
 comments: true
 categories: [Rails, Testing, Phindee]
+description: Learn how to do Test-Driven Development (TDD) and write tests for your Ruby on Rails app.
 ---

 I started learning Ruby on Rails over a year ago, and as most beginners, I chose the popular <cite>[Ruby on Rails Tutorial](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book)</cite> as my initial guide.
 Because there was so much new material to absorb, I decided to skip the sections about testing (and I’m glad I did or my head would’ve exploded).
 When I finished the book, I decided to build a Rails app called [Phindee](http://phindee.com/) in order to solidify what I had just learned.
 I never went back to learn about testing, however.
 Now over a year later, I did just that and was finally able to write a solid test suite for the app.